rrameshbtech/rrameshbtech.github.io/_posts/2025-11-13-aerospike-aha-moments-4.md

 <!--more-->

-I wrote short notes on some important concepts below.
+I wrote short notes on some of the important concepts below.
+It will help in understanding how it works.

-- **User Key** : A unique text key specified by the user for the record
+- **User Key** : A unique text key specified by the user for the record.
-- **Digest** : A 20 byte hash created by RIPEMD-160 hash function using user key, set name, user key type
+- **Digest** : A 20 byte hash created by RIPEMD-160 hash function using user key, set name and the user key type.
-- **Partition ID** : 12 deterministic bits of the Digest used to identify the partition
+- **Partition ID** : 12 deterministic bits of the Digest which is used to identify the partition.
 - **Partition Map** : Map which helps to identify which node has master or replica of a particular partition.
-- **Smart Client** : An aerospike client in consumer side which connects to server.
-It gets the partition to identify which node it needs to reach for fetching particular record.
+- **Smart Client** : An aerospike client at the consumer which connects to server.
+It knows which node it should reach for fetching a specific record with the help of partition map.
 - **Sprigs** : A group of red-black trees available in each partition to build primary index.
 It helps identifying the record metadata using the digest.
+It helps to maintain the shortest traverse to get the location of a record.
 - **Primary Index Entry** : Along with digest, it also contains expiry time (void_time), generation, last updated time, storage pointer, replication state.
-It has fixed size of 64 bytes.
+It has the fixed size of 64 bytes.

-Based on my understanding, I explained the flow of how a client fetches a record.
+Based on my understanding, I explained the flow of how the smart client fetches a record.

 1. The client computes the digest from namespace, set, and user key.
 2. Partition ID is calculated from digest.
-3. The partition map tells the client which node holds the master (and replicas) for the partition.
+3. The partition map tells the client which node holds the master (and replicas) of the given partition.
-4. Request is routed directly to the correct node.
+4. The request is routed directly to the master node.
-5. Node looks up the digest in the correct partition’s red-black tree sprig.
+5. The node looks up the digest in the respective partition’s red-black tree sprig.
-6. If present, the tree entry points directly to the storage device and record can be read or written in O(log n) time
+6. If present, the tree entry points directly to the storage location through the pointer and record can be read with O(log n) time.

 I drew a diagram to depict how primary index works in Aerospike.
 ![Aerospike Primary Index](/assets/images/aerospike-things-you-may-need-to-know-primary-index.jpg "Flow of how aerospike uses primary index to fetch the respective record")

 ### My experience

-Primary index plays vital role in which storage method we should be choosing.
+Primary index plays vital role in choosing which storage method we should be using.
 For example, in our case, volumes of records and it's impact in size of primary index lead us to start using All Flash storage option.
-Because with huge volume of records, the space required to store primary index also increases.
-So using HMA will significantly increase the TOC.
-An ultra simple formula for calculating the size of primary index given below.
+Because with huge volume of records, the space required to store primary index also increases which impacts our TCO.
+So choosing HMA seemed costlier.
+I have given an ultra simple formula for calculating the size of primary index given below.

 ```
 Primary Index Size = 64 bytes * Record Count * Replication factor